The Thing with Two Heads: Reception

 Variety called the film "slickly imaginative" and praised the "excellent special effects."
-Roger Ebert gave the film one star out of four.
+Roger Ebert gave the film one star out of four, noting how lurid promotional material warned viewers the film was so shocking they risked heart attacks or strokes, but "The only first aid they really need is hot coffee for the patrons who doze off."
 Gene Siskel of the Chicago Tribune gave it two stars out of four, writing that after the operation, the thing "seems to exist only to be chased," adding, "Only the film's occasional humor keeps one in one's seat."
 Kevin Thomas of the Los Angeles Times called the film "every bit as preposterous as it sounds.
 It is also utterly hilarious, and any picture that can point up the absurdity and cruelty of racial prejudice with such incessant laughter deserves respect.
 Indeed, this American International release is a well-calculated, competently made exploitation picture that offers lots of fun."
 Tom Shales of The Washington Post wrote that it "isn't terrible" but, "As the title implies, The Thing with Two Heads can't make up its mind.
 It's a horror movie.
 It's a comedy movie.
 Neither breath mint nor candy mint, the picture never becomes quite horrifying or comic enough."
 Geoff Brown of The Monthly Film Bulletin wrote that the two lead actors both gave "convincing performances" but wished that the filmmakers had done more with the premise, finding that the extended chase sequence "takes too much attention away from the movie's extraordinary hero."